morganmayday/tayen-core/magic/build-spells.md

 Major action, touch, instant, vs Evade, 4 spin

-I: 3d6+3 bludgeoning onhit, can crit as weapons.
+I: 1d6+1 damage onhit.

-II: Extra spin can be spent, 2 to an additional d6+1 damage.
-Base dice cap at 6d6+6 total.
+II: Extra spin can be spent, 4 to an additional d6+1 damage.
+Base dice cap at 3d6+3 total.

 III: Can change type as desired.
-Base dice cap at 9d6+9 total.
+Base dice cap at 5d6+5 total.

 IV: Extra spin can be spent, 3 to an additional +2 on the hit check.
 Caps at +8.